WEDC

+History

+Early years

+WEDC was first licensed on October 4, 1926, to Emil Danemark Broadcasting Station at 3850 Ogden Avenue.
+WEDC began operations during a chaotic period when most government regulation had been suspended, with new stations free to be set up with few restrictions, including choosing their own transmitting frequencies.
+As of December 31, 1926, WEDC was reported to be transmitting on a self-assigned frequency of 1200 kHz.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WEDC, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WEDC was assigned to 1210 kHz, sharing time with WCRW and WSBC.
+On March 29, 1941, WEDC, along with most of the stations on 1210 kHz, moved to 1240 kHz, its frequency for the remainder of its operations, as part of the implementation of the North American Regional Broadcasting Agreement.

-Foreign-language broadcasters were always under government suspicion, especially during years when the US was at war, because of the fear of "un-American", or "coded" information being broadcast.
+Foreign-language broadcasters were sometimes under government suspicion, especially during years when the country was at war, because of the fear of "un-American", or "coded" information being broadcast.
 A nationwide council of owners of foreign language stations, including WEDC, was formed during World War II to uphold the good name of foreign-language radio stations and ensure foreign propaganda was banned from being broadcast.

 The Broadcasting Yearbook notes that WEDC operated 11 hours daily.
 The three stations on 1240 were each authorized 8 hours, but according to Ed Jacker, owner of WCRW, "no one listened overnight" so WCRW sold its 3 overnight hours to WEDC.

 WEDC's original studios were located on Ogden Avenue at the car dealership known as Emil Denemark Cadillac, the owner of the station.
 The studio was in the showroom in a glass booth.
+In the 1930s, the station broadcast live music of jazz bands from night club venues in Chicago.